Hypoallergenic Bedding: How Wool Resists Dust Mites

 Table of Contents

-Among all hypoallergenic bedding materials, wool stands out as one of the most effective natural protectors against dust mites, mold, and mildew — no synthetic treatments required.
+That’s where wool is different.
+Among hypoallergenic bedding materials, wool consistently creates a drier sleep microclimate, making it one of the least favorable environments for dust mites, mold, and mildew — without synthetic treatments or chemical coatings.

 The Hidden Allergy Zone: Why Bedding Traps Dust Mites